Quechuan languages: Media

 A news broadcast in Quechua, "Ñuqanchik" (all of us), began in Peru in 2016.

 Many Andean musicians write and sing in their native languages, including Quechua and Aymara.
 Notable musical groups are Los Kjarkas, Kala Marka, J'acha Mallku, Savia Andina, Wayna Picchu, Wara, Alborada, Uchpa, and many others.

 There are several Quechua and Quechua-Spanish bloggers, as well as a Quechua language podcast.

 The 1961 Peruvian film Kukuli was the first film to be spoken in the Quechua language.

 In the 1977 science fiction film Star Wars, the alien character Greedo speaks a simplified form of Quechua.

-The first-person shooter game Overwatch 2 features a Peruvian character, Illari, with some voice lines being in Quechua.
+The first-person shooter game Overwatch features a Peruvian character, Illari, with some voice lines being in Quechua.

+The science-fiction show Pluribus features a Peruvian character, Kusimayu, who speaks Quechua in the Season 1 finale.